-A special report is required in cases in which the program, at the time accreditation is granted or continued, does not comply with one or more of the standards for accreditation.
+A special report is required in cases in which the program, at the time accreditation is granted or continued, does not substantially comply with one or more of the standards for accreditation.
 The request for a special report will specify the area(s) of concern and the date of expected submission.
-The Board must require that the program satisfactorily address the area(s) of concern and demonstrate compliance with the accreditation standard(s) within 2 years, a period which may be extended only for good cause.
+The Board must require that the program satisfactorily address the area(s) of concern and demonstrate substantial compliance with the accreditation standard(s) within 2 years, a period which may be extended only for good cause.
 If a program fails to do so within the specified period, the Board must take adverse action with regard to the program's accreditation status.
-If the program does not demonstrate compliance within 2 years, CCNE will take immediate adverse action unless the Board, for good cause, extends the period for achieving compliance.
+If the program does not demonstrate substantial compliance within 2 years, CCNE will take immediate adverse action unless the Board, for good cause, extends the period for demonstrating substantial compliance.

 It is the responsibility of the program to submit the special report to CCNE and ensure that it is received on or before the specified deadline.
-The report will be reviewed by the EPRAC, which will make a confidential recommendation to the Board regarding whether the program has demonstrated compliance with the identified accreditation standard(s).
-The report will subsequently be reviewed by the Board, which will act either to accept or not accept the special report.
-Special reports are accepted if the Board concludes, based on the evidence provided, that the program has demonstrated compliance with the standard(s) in question.
-If the program has not fully resolved the cited concerns, the Board must act not to accept the special report and must a) take adverse action with regard to the program's accreditation status; or b) extend the time period by which the program must resolve the cited concerns.
-If the Board extends the time period for compliance, it may also require a focused or comprehensive on-site evaluation.
+The report will be reviewed by the RRC, which will make a confidential recommendation to the Board regarding whether the program has demonstrated substantial compliance with the identified accreditation standard(s).
+The report will subsequently be reviewed by the Board.
+Based on the information provided, the Board makes a determination:

+- That the program has demonstrated that it substantially complies with the standard(s) in question; or - That the program has not demonstrated that it substantially complies with the standard(s) in question, and - additional reporting is required; - o additional reporting is required, and extends the time period by which the program must demonstrate substantial compliance with the standard(s) in question; or - o takes adverse action (withdraws accreditation).